 If you plan to do the eviction yourself, the second step is to officially file the lawsuit with the court.
 (Yes, this is a lawsuit you will be filing, and it is also known as an unlawful detainer.)
-This is done at your local courthouse, though you may need to make some phone calls first to find out exactly where to go and what paperwork they need.
+This is done at your local courthouse, though you may need to make some phone calls first to find out exactly where to go and what paperwork you’ll need.

 Once filed, the court administrator will issue a court date for you and your tenant to show up in court and plead both sides in front of the judge.
 Of course, if you are using an attorney, the attorney will show up in court.
 If you doing the eviction yourself, you will likely need to be present.

-Step Three: The Lawsuit is Served
+Step 3: The Lawsuit is Served

-Once the lawsuit has been filed in court and the court date set, the tenant will be served the official “unlawful detainer” lawsuit.
+Once the lawsuit has been filed in court and the court date is set, the tenant will be served the official “unlawful detainer” lawsuit.
 Most likely, this will need to be served by a third party.
-This lawsuit usually must be delivered directly to the tenant — taping it to the door is generally not allowed unless special permission is given by the court, which could set the eviction back several weeks.
+This lawsuit usually must be delivered directly to the tenant—taping it to the door is generally not allowed unless special permission is given by the court, which could set the eviction back several weeks.
 So hopefully the server can get the document directly into the hands of someone living at the property.

-Step Four: The Court Date
+Step 4: The Court Date